firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-accessory-power-and-display-integration.md

 - Analog gauge clusters look cool but add little.
   - VESC already logs current and voltage, so most riders simply mount a phone dash unless they crave retro styling.[^57]
-- **SimpleVescDisplay (ESP32).** Smart Repair recommends flashing the open-source SimpleVescDisplay and 3D-printing its mount as a reliable alternative when Flipsky Voyage units glitch.[^58]
+- **SimpleVescDisplay (ESP32).** Smart Repair recommends flashing the open-source SimpleVescDisplay and 3D-printing its mount as a reliable alternative when Flipsky Voyage units glitch; PuneDir and NetworkDir now run the firmware on a €9 ESP32 touch panel that mirrors VESC Tool over BLE/Wi‑Fi, refreshes telemetry every 10 ms, keeps odometer counts stable versus 6.05 firmware, and leaves CAN free by riding over UART.[^58][^esp32-panel]
 - **Tiny NRF boards have no range.** Flashing Vedder’s `nrf51_vesc` firmware onto ultra-small BLE boards left riders with unusable range, so they still buy the €2 full-size modules for dependable VESC Tool links.[^59]
 - **SimpleVescDisplay odometer logging.** NetworkDir’s latest firmware now buffers odometer data locally on the ESP32 so riders keep mileage even if CAN frames drop, giving budget builds a telemetry path that still respects VESC Tool logs.[^60]
 - **JPPL Smart Display RAM ceiling.** Running Wi-Fi and Bluetooth simultaneously exhausts the JPPL display’s RAM; leave only one wireless interface active to keep the UI responsive.[^61]
 - **Rage SmartDisplay roadmap.** Rage Mechanics teased an official SmartDisplay UI refresh with thumb-wheel ergonomics feedback plus a 3.5 in navigation prototype that folds GPS into the dash.
-  - validate firmware support before promising integrated maps.[^62]
+  - validate firmware support before promising integrated maps and remember the new display only ships with controllers until CE paperwork clears; a companion anti-theft module is also in the works to hook any controller over 4/5G links.[^62][^rage-ce]
 - **Waze overlay proof.** Early testers piped Waze alerts over the SmartDisplay CAN feed, proving richer overlays are feasible once the navigation stack ships.
   - capture the workflow Francois used so commuters can reproduce the police-alert demo.[^63][^64]
+- **iOS configuration lockouts.** iOS riders found firmware 6.05 sessions stay read-only unless they install the TestFlight beta or pay for the App Store build—plan for the upgrade before attempting on-scooter tuning over BLE.[^ios-beta]
 - **Reinstall VESC Tool before flashing Lisp.** Dash-side Lisp scripts that crashed on upload cleaned up after reinstalling the desktop app, so refresh the environment before assuming the hardware bricked.[^65]
 - **Navigation demand.** Vsett and other high-speed riders want the SmartDisplay precisely to avoid strapping phones to 100 km/h scooters; the 10 cm × 6.5 cm mock-up with CAN telemetry and prompts addresses those ergonomics complaints.[^66]
 - **ANT BMS display repurpose.** With few dedicated VESC dashboards shipping, riders now mount ANT smart-BMS displays as secondary cockpits to surface pack telemetry alongside MakerX and similar builds, strapping the budget screens near the bars for live pack voltage/current until purpose-built VESC dashes are available.[^67][^68]